-London is a cool city, there’s no doubt about it.
-You can however, do yourself a real disservice if you travel to England and don’t venture anywhere outside the UK’s capital.
+London is a fabulous city.
+There's no doubt about it.
+You can, however, do yourself a real disservice if you travel to England and don't venture anywhere outside the UK's capital.

 Personally – my feet start itching if I don't get out of London every few weeks.

-So, if you’re looking for an alternative destination in the UK, these are what I believe are the cities and area that deserve the title of top five mini-breaks from London… and why.
+So, if you're looking for an alternative destination in the UK, these are what I believe are the cities and areas that deserve the title of top five mini-breaks from London… and why.

-Although the pier remains in use and is enjoyed by tourists, there is so much more to do in Brighton, which is probably what has been its saving grace.
+Although the pier remains in use and is enjoyed by tourists, there is much more to do in Brighton, which has been its saving grace.

 Besides the festivals, Brighton is known for its nightlife and is an excellent destination for shopping, particularly of a secondhand nature.

 I've managed to spend endless hours pottering around the various flea markets and am not willing to admit to how much money I've spent in these places.

 England has so many national parks and areas of outstanding natural beauty.
 It can be a mission to pick and choose between them.